CHCTW/DirectX12-Framework-/README.md

 10. Gamma Correction : Test for gamma correction
 11. Skybox : Test TextureCube
 12. Root Constants : Draw four triangles with four draw call and use root constant to decide the position and color
+13. MipmapGenerate : Generate mipmap in CPU
+14. IrradianceCubeMap : Take a HDR Cube map and generate Irradiance Cube Map
+15. GPUParticles : Use Compute shaders to generate and update 1000000 particles

 ### 2. Graphics Techniques: Projects in this part is for demostaring some graphcis techniques(lighting, deffered shading...)